Dersu Uzala (1975 film): Filming

 Filming of Dersu Uzala began in February 1974.
 (Note: According to Teruyo Nogami, shooting in Siberia did not begin until 27 May 1974.)
 The film used Sovscope 70 cameras.
-These cameras used low quality ASA 40 film (the Japanese industry standard at the time was ASA 100–120), and required three men to move them.
+These cameras used film stock at a speed of ASA 40 (according to Nogami, the Japanese industry used film stock at a sensitivity of ASA 100–120).
+The film stock was low quality and the cameras required three men to move them.
 This led to issues when locations became too warm or too cold as the film would swell or the cameras would stop working.
 On the shoot there were five Japanese members and seventy Soviets, with an additional thirty soldiers on work detail.
 Kurosawa maintained a good relationship with the Soviet crew, with many of them in turn admiring the director and Nakai, the cinematographer.
 The crew began to move in teams to Siberia, with Kurosawa and Nogami leaving Moscow for Khabarovsk on the 8 May before travelling by train to Arsenyev (named after the film's protagonist).
 Conditions during production were harsh.
 When shooting began in the taiga, the crew were beset by the summer heat, mosquitoes, and ticks.
 Temperatures dropped to minus forty degrees and Kurosawa and Nakai suffered from sickness, with Kurosawa developing frostbite.

 During preparations for a night shoot, Kurosawa directed the crew to hose down trees to form icicles and hang bottles from the branches, so that the resulting sound coming from the objects hitting each other would create a mysterious atmosphere when combined with the image of Dersu expressing his fears next to a campfire.
 However, after they began hosing down the trees, the water in the hosepipe froze.
-Whenever a blizzard was needed for the shoot, precreated piles of snow were tossed in the air by shovels in front of a fan, and the propeller of an old aeroplane was used for the effect of wind.
-Despite accompanying the crew for eight months for one job, the engine would not start for two hours due to the cold.
-The engine caught fire and the shoot had to be cancelled.
-When a tiger was needed for certain scenes, Kurosawa initially wanted to use a wild tiger, but the process of capturing the animal and persuading it to follow stage directions proved impossible.
+The propeller of an old aeroplane was used for the effect of wind.
+Despite accompanying the crew for eight months for one job, the engine would not start due to the cold.
+After two hours, the plane's engine caught fire and the shoot had to be cancelled.
+Whenever a blizzard was needed for the shoot, precreated piles of snow were tossed in the air by shovels in front of a fan.
+Kurosawa initially wanted to use a wild tiger for certain scenes, but the process of capturing the animal and persuading it to follow stage directions proved impossible.
 The tiger collapsed, Solomin complained about the animal's treatment and Kurosawa called the shoot off.
 When they returned to Moscow an old circus tiger was used to complete the scenes.

 During a low point in production Kurosawa was unable to fully realise his vision on Mt.
 Falaza (pictured).